Maddrax: Mission Mars

-In 2009 earth decides to reach out for the red planet.
-An international team shall not only visit but also terraforming earth's neighbor.
+In 2009 Earth decides to reach Mars.
+An international team shall not only visit but also terraforming Earth's neighbor.
 On their way the spaceships cross the Hydree transportation beam.
 This results in sudden aging and immense technical defects.
 Somehow the astronauts manage to land.
-They try to reach earth and to ask for help but meanwhile – it is 2012 – nobody is answering anymore.
+They try to reach Earth and to ask for help but meanwhile – it is 2012 – nobody is answering anymore.
 Hard times follow as the astronauts try to establish terraforming, decide about their society (dictatorship or democracy) and fight against unknown Martian diseases ...

 Thanks to a huge amount of human genetic samples (meant for research not for children) generations of healthy human Martians grow up.
 They discover the technical remnants of the Hydree and finally find the transportation beam.
 Later a civil war happens between the people of the forest, who refuse to use technic and demand bringing back the old Martian life forms and the city people, who use technic and accept that most life on Mars results from earthly terraforming.
-After finding peace all human Martians decide to start an expedition to the old home, because earth is still silent after all those centuries.
-The Martian astronauts reach the moon and discover the last messages of the final survivor of the moon bas crew.
-Understanding, that the impact destroyed civilization they dare to visit earth.
+After finding peace all human Martians decide to start an expedition to the old home, because Earth is still silent after all those centuries.
+The Martian astronauts reach the Moon and discover the last messages of the final survivor of the Moon bas crew.
+Understanding, that the impact destroyed civilization they dare to visit Earth.
 This almost results in a catastrophe.
 The landing party is attacked by primitives and has to learn that even advanced technology is useless, because their bodies are not able to withstand the conditions of the blue planet anymore...

 Soon after the final issue of Mission Mars the Martians start to appear in the main story and Maddrax and Aruula travel to Mars to find new allies.